Scaling limits and universality: Critical percolation on weighted graphs converging to an $L^3$ graphon: Acknowledgments

 \section{Acknowledgments}

-SB has been partially supported by NSF-DMS grants 1105581, 1310002, 1613072, 1606839, SES grant 1357622 and ARO grant W911NF-17-1-0010.
-SS has been supported in part by MATRICS grant MTR/2019/000745 from SERB, and by the Infosys foundation, Bangalore.
+We thank two anonymous reviewers for their helpful comments and suggestions on a previous version of the paper.
+SB has been partially supported by NSF-DMS grants 1613072, 1606839, and ARO grant W911NF-17-1-0010.
+SS has been supported in part by MATRICS grant MTR/2019/000745 from SERB, the DST FIST program - 2021 [TPN--700661], and by the Infosys Foundation, Bangalore.